Incubaid/influxdb_stats_poc/install/readme.md

 to get started:
 ===============

+```
 pip install fabric
-go to this directory
+#go to this directory (the install dir of this repo)
-then do:
-```

 fab deploy.installjs -p rooter -H localhost
 fab -l #lists the different available commands